 A few weeks ago, we spent almost a week traveling around Seattle and Vancouver, BC!
 Each day brought amazing restaurants, outdoor adventures, and all kinds of animals.
 I climbed a mountain (okay, was lifted to the top and walked around the hilly parts up top), saw 7 whales, visited the famous Catfe, and enjoyed fresh, colorful dishes at restaurants around each city.
+There are so many Seattle and Vancouver vegan spots to enjoy.
 Here are some of the highlights!

 Within 2 hours of arriving in Seattle, I switched from a shoulder bag to a camera fanny pack.
 Because it's easier to run around all day with a bag around your waist than digging into your shoulders.
 The epitome of cool.

 The first sit-down restaurant we visited in Seattle was Plum Bistro.
 I've seen their creative burger menu show up on many a "best vegan restaurant" list, but we went during brunch hours, which I'm sure was equally great!
 We tried an apple sage sausage and pancake breakfast plate, as well as a soul food plate.
 It was all excellent and seasoned well.